Vers-AI/versusai-sc2-bot-template/README.md

 A template for creating Starcraft 2 AI bots using the [python-sc2](https://github.com/BurnySc2/python-sc2) framework.
 This template includes a basic bot setup with a clean configuration system.

-🚀 **New to StarCraft 2 AI?** Check out our [visual tutorial](https://versusai.net/labs/simple-starcraft-2-bot-template-to-get-started-in-python/) for a step-by-step guide on getting started!
+🚀 **New to StarCraft 2 AI?**

+Check out our [Zerg Rush Bot Step](https://subscribe.versusai.net/zerg-rush) for a quick boost on getting started!

 ## Features